 En-Bloc Capsulectomy & Implant Removal

+You may need an En-Bloc capsulectomy/implant removal if you are experiencing issues with your breast implants after augmentation.
 Any time there is an implant in the body, the natural response is to form a sac of scar tissue around the foreign body.
 This is termed a capsule.
 Every woman with a breast implant has a capsule around her implant.
 Normally, the capsule is soft and thin, like a balloon.
-However, in some cases the capsule can be become thickened and abnormal, termed capsular contracture.
+However, in some cases the capsule can become thickened and abnormal, termed capsular contracture.
+If you have this problem, consider getting an En-Bloc capsulectomy in Thousand Oaks.

 En-Bloc capsulectomy is the term used for the complete removal of the entire capsule and the implant within it.
 The capsule is removed without entering it during surgery.
 Therefore, anything within the capsule never comes in contact with the patient’s body.
 This includes the implant, any fluid found within the capsule, and if the implant is ruptured, any of the material found within the implant itself.